joshuahwfwEE/master_axi/README.md

    This is the purpose of the single beat pipelined master, but it need to use AXID for keeping track of how many transactions are outstanding.
    A single beat pipelined master will potentially issue multiple single beat requests before ever getting the first response.

-3. Bursting, single channel:
+3. Bursting without pipelined, single bus:
+   this master can issue the single transaction with multiple data beats in a single bus.

+4. Bursting with pipelined, single bus:
-   this master can deal with single bus to the slave of xilinx axi block ram interface
+   this master can issue the multiple transaction with each contains multiple data beats in a single bus.

-4. Bursting, multiple channel:
+5. Bursting, multiple bus:
    this master can deal with multiple bus's different requset like axi crossbar